alliantgroup Black Collaborative

-Weeks later, more professionals from varied departments across the firm joined forces to make this vision a reality and formed the alliantgroup Black Collaborative (aBC).
-The alliantgroup Black Collaborative members are working with each other and their colleagues throughout the organization to promote Black Excellence through engaging Black youth in our Houston-area community, empowering Black alliantgroup professionals to reach their leadership goals, and expanding alliantgroup’s search for talented professionals to include dedicated recruiting efforts at Historically Black Colleges and Universities (HBCUs).
+Weeks later, more professionals from various departments across the firm joined forces to make this vision a reality and formed the alliantgroup Black Collaborative (aBC).
+The alliantgroup Black Collaborative members work with colleagues throughout the organization to promote Black Excellence by engaging the Black youth in our Houston-area community, empowering Black alliantgroup professionals to reach their professional developmentgoals, and expanding alliantgroup’s search for talented professionals to include dedicated recruiting efforts at Historically Black Colleges and Universities (HBCUs).

 Since 2021, the aBC and Alief Independent School District have been collaborating on a mentoring partnership for Black students attending O’Donnell Middle School.
 The mentoring sessions focus on different topics, including STEM professions, college and career readiness, and other relevant current topics.

 During Black History Month, the alliantgroup Black Collaborative and a couple other high performing Black professionals came together to do a school beautification project at KIPP Zenith Academy in Houston’s Sunnyside neighborhood.
 The aBC graciously donated $5,000 so the campus could have an outdoor learning area and for other improvements.
 During the volunteer day, the team arranged books in the library, painted benches, sorted school supplies and even did some gardening.